a-mango/CLD-Workshop/README.md

 The open source ticket sales application [Pretix](https://github.com/pretix/pretix) is used to showcase the multi-tier architecture.
 It consists of a frontend, a backend, an SSL-terminating web server, a redis cache, and a database.
 The application images are stored in a container registry.
 Route 53 is used for DNS-based failover routing.
 The application is tested for functionality, load, and failover scenarios.

+**Note**: the on-premises infrastructure is simulated using either a local hypervisor (on a laptop at school or in one of the team member's homelab) or a cloud-based hypervisor.

 ---

 ### Feature 1: Cluster Setup